sf200212345/MDST_Twitter_Chatbot/README.md

 Ultimately, we want each group to be able to have a fully functioning Twitter chatbot that they can show off to friends, family and recruiters.
 There will be a lot of opportunities for groups to take ownership of their project, such as choosing a specific dataset, model architecture, and more.

 ## Specifics
-We will leave the choice of model up to members, but the simplest model is probably (Bi)LSTMs in seq2seq architecture.
-Other choices include BERT/other transformers, and anything feasible that members can find.
-For the backend, we will be using Flask, which is a lightweight Python framework.
+We will start by building LSTM models in a seq2seq architecture, after which members are free to experiment with more advanced models and architectures, like transformers or state-based chatbots.
+For the backend, we will be using Flask, which is a lightweight Python framework used to build web servers.
 We will also be using Tweepy, which simplifies connecting to Twitter's API.
-Finally, we will likely be using AWS Lambda to deploy our chatbot, but this may be subject to change.
+Finally, we will be deploying our chatbots to AWS to give members experience using state of the art ML engineering tools.

 ## Datasets
 Members will be able to choose their own datasets based on what kind of model they want to build, but we will provide resources as a starting point to find datasets.
 For example, in the [paper linked below](https://www.public.asu.edu/~hdavulcu/SNAM-2020.pdf), they built a dataset with tweets about guns to make a chatbot that specialized in responses about guns.
 - https://imerit.net/blog/14-best-chatbot-datasets-for-machine-learning-all-pbm/

-## Resources (will be populated more)
+## Resources (will be populated more as semester progresses)
 - Tutorials for LSTM seq2seq chatbot:
   - Tensor Flow: https://medium.com/analytics-vidhya/chatbot-development-using-deep-learning-nlp-implementing-seq2seq-model-eb1114903523
 - Tutorial for Transformer seq2seq chatbot: [TBD]